lorencig/l0renc1.github.io/_pages/about.md

 p {
   text-align: justify;
 Greetings! 👋
-I'm Lorenci.
+I'm Lorenci Gjurgjaj.
 Currently, I'm pursuing my PhD at [The Open University](https://www.open.ac.uk/) (UK) within the [School of Life, Health, and Chemical Science](https://www5.open.ac.uk/stem/life-health-chemical-sciences/).
 My primary focus is on advancing research at the intersection of nanomaterials and biomedical applications.
 Specifically, I'm based at the [Istituto Italiano di Tecnologia](https://www.iit.it/it/home) (IT) where I'm involved in the [Nanomaterials for Biomedical Applications](https://nanobio.iit.it/) department.
 Here, my work centers around the development of scalable methods for producing magnetic-inorganic nanomaterials tailored for applications in cancer theragnostics and other biomedical areas.

 My academic journey began with a Master of Science degree in Chemistry, which I obtained from the [Uni of Tirana](https://fshn.edu.al/) (AL) and the [Uni of Maribor](https://www.fkkt.um.si/) (SI).
 Additionally, I had the opportunity to visit through a Short-Term-Scientific Mobility, The Institute of Bioorganic Chemistry at the [Uni of Saarland](https://www.uni-saarland.de/en/fachrichtung/pharmazie.html) (DE), where I focused on the bioactivity of different medicinal plant extractions.